-Homeschooling in Nebraska is somewhat trickier since your homeschool program will be viewed as a private school.
-While little is laid out as exact requirements for providing a solid education, a lot of paperwork is involved to ensure that your outlined instruction is “sufficient.”
+Homeschooling in Nebraska is relatively easy, with your homeschool program being viewed as a private school.
+While little is laid out as exact requirements for providing a solid education, though, there is paperwork involved to ensure that your outlined instruction is “sufficient.”
 Remember to file all required forms annually and keep good records throughout the year.
 Strive for excellence in homeschooling by creating a mission statement, setting annual progress goals, being diligent about annual assessment, and using external rubrics for measuring academic success.

 Nebraska has an array of co-ops and tutorials for the homeschoolers!

 Nebraska parents have had the right to homeschool since 1984.